Zinc sulfate (medical use)

 Zinc sulfate is used medically as a dietary supplement.
 Specifically it is used to treat zinc deficiency and to prevent the condition in those at high risk.
 This includes use together with oral rehydration therapy for children who have diarrhea.
 General use is not recommended.
 It may be taken by mouth or by injection into a vein.

 Side effects may include abdominal pain, vomiting, headache, and feeling tired.
 While normal doses are deemed safe in pregnancy and breastfeeding, the safety of larger doses is unclear.
 Greater care should be taken in those with kidney problems.
 Zinc is an essential mineral in people as well as other animals.

 The medical use of zinc sulfate began as early as the 1600s.
 It is on the World Health Organization's List of Essential Medicines.
-Zinc sulfate is available as a generic medication. and over the counter.
+In the United States, zinc sulfate is available as a generic medication.
+In the United Kingdom, it is available over the counter.

 Medical uses

 The use of zinc sulfate supplements together with oral rehydration therapy decreases the number of bowel movements and the time until the diarrhea stops.
 Its use in this situation is recommended by the World Health Organization.

 There is some evidence zinc is effective in reducing hepatic and neurological symptoms of Wilson's disease.

 Zinc sulfate is also an important part of parenteral nutrition.